-The Service Host Cryptographic Service Provider is a software library from Microsoft for user’s authentication, storage encryptions, and decrypts for data safety, emails security, PINs, passwords, fingerprints, and all other data transactions running in background processes.
+The Service Host Cryptographic Service Provider is a software library from Microsoft for user authentication, storage encryptions, and decrypts for data safety, email security, PINs, passwords, fingerprints, and all other data transactions running in background processes.
 The services secure all the data and store it in encrypted files since your device is turned on and during usage.

 Out of safety features, Microsoft CryptoAPI (CAPI) implements encoding and decoding functions of all the computer applications and programs running in the processor (CPU), memory (RAM), and storage (Hard Disks).
 It is implemented by CSPs modules that enable the cryptographic services and their algorithms.

-The implementation is basically for security, because that every (CSP) is digitally signed by Microsoft and signature for verifications.
+The implementation is basically for security, because every (CSP) is digitally signed by Microsoft and signature for verifications.
 When a user starts the Windows OS, the CSP loads up the Cryptographic Services that service host network service cryptographic services scans the system for potential failures.

-It detects tampering of resources, system files, and usage of applications and programs that may cause harm to the system such as by any malicious software in the computer.
+It detects tampering with resources, system files, and usage of applications and programs that may cause harm to the system such as by any malicious software on the computer.
 It means the service is first to contact with viruses that are trying to implement restrictions, damage files, steal passcodes, or infect computers.

-When CSP modules detect such improprieties activity then they call a special type of DLL with special usage for CryptoAPI functions and redirected CSPs functions to respond algorithms against the application that is concerned about security details.
+When CSP modules detect such improprieties activity then they call a special type of DLL with special usage for CryptoAPI functions and redirected CSPs functions to respond to algorithms against the application that is concerned about security details.
 This way Defender application can define which CryptoAPI is implemented to work on and block viruses.

 Can I Disable Cryptographic Services?
 Are Service Host Cryptographic Services matter for Windows?